isc-projects/kea/doc/sphinx/arm/hooks.rst

-if specified criteria are matched), reservation-get-all (which returns all reservations in a specified subnet), reservation-get-page (a variant of reservation-get-all which returns all reservations in a specified subnet by pages), reservation-get-by-hostname (which returns all reservations with a specified hostname and optionally in a subnet) since Kea version 1.7.1, and reservation-del (which attempts to delete a reservation matching specified criteria).
+if specified criteria are matched), reservation-get-all (which returns all reservations in a specified subnet), reservation-get-page (a variant of reservation-get-all which returns all reservations in a specified subnet by pages and since Kea version 1.9.0 all reservations), reservation-get-by-hostname (which returns all reservations with a specified hostname and optionally in a subnet) since Kea version 1.7.1, reservation-get-by-id (which returns all reservations with a specified identifier) since Kea version 1.9.0, and reservation-del (which attempts to delete a reservation matching specified criteria).
 To use commands that change the reservation information (currently these are reservation-add and reservation-del, but this rule applies to other commands that may be